 Alumni from our department have gone on to pursue successful careers in academia, government and industry.

-For more information about our program, contact our graduate advisor CJ Kim, or browse our faculty directory and contact a professor with research interests that align with your own.
+For more information about our program, contact our graduate advisor Kevin Raleigh, or browse our faculty directory and contact a professor with research interests that align with your own.
 Additionally, browse through the graduate program website to learn more about application information, funding opportunities, and graduate school requirements.

 FAQ for Applying to the Geography Graduate Program